 Field-hunting tip

-Look in hydrothermal platinum-group element (pge) deposits country — that is the host setting where palladseite typically forms.
+Look in hydrothermal platinum-group element (pge) deposits country, the host setting where palladseite typically forms.
 If you start seeing gold, platinum, sperrylite in float, you are in the right ground.
 Field specimens usually show a massive, anhedral grains habit, so train your eye for that shape before scanning the outcrop.